 On a May morning in 1964, President Johnson laid out a sweeping vision for a package of domestic reforms known as the Great Society.
 Speaking before that year’s graduates of the University of Michigan, Johnson called for “an end to poverty and racial injustice” and challenged both the graduates and American people to “enrich and elevate our national life, and to advance the quality of our American civilization.”
 At its heart, he promised, the Great Society would uplift racially and economically disfranchised Americans, too long denied access to federal guarantees of equal democratic and economic opportunity, while simultaneously raising all Americans’ standards and quality of life.12

-While these programs persisted and even thrived, in the years immediately following this flurry of legislative activity, the national conversation surrounding Johnson’s domestic agenda largely focused on the $3 billion spent on War on Poverty programming within the Great Society’s Economic Opportunity Act of 1964.
+While these programs persisted and even thrived, in the years immediately following this flurry of legislative activity, the national conversation surrounding Johnson’s domestic agenda largely focused on the $3 billion spent on War on Poverty programming within the Great Society’s Economic Opportunity Act (EOA) of 1964.
 No EOA program was more controversial than Community Action, considered the cornerstone antipoverty program.
-Johnson’s antipoverty planners felt the key to uplifting disfranchised and impoverished Americans was involving poor and marginalized citizens in the actual administration of poverty programs, what they called “maximum feasible participation.”
-Community Action Programs would give disfranchised Americans a seat at the table in planning and executing federally funded programs that were meant to benefit themselves—a significant sea change in the nation’s efforts to confront poverty, which had historically relied upon local political and business elites or charitable organizations for administration.13
+Johnson’s antipoverty planners felt that the key to uplifting disfranchised and impoverished Americans was involving poor and marginalized citizens in the actual administration of poverty programs, what they called “maximum feasible participation.”
+Community Action Programs would give disfranchised Americans a seat at the table in planning and executing federally funded programs that were meant to benefit them—a significant sea change in the nation’s efforts to confront poverty, which had historically relied on local political and business elites or charitable organizations for administration.13

 Johnson had secured a series of meaningful civil rights laws, but then things began to stall.
-Days after the ratification of the Voting Rights Act, race riots broke out in the Watts District of Los Angeles.
+Days after the ratification of the Voting Rights Act, race riots broke out in the Watts neighborhood of Los Angeles.
 Rioting in Watts stemmed from local African American frustrations with residential segregation, police brutality, and racial profiling.
-Waves of riots would rock American cities every summer thereafter.
+Waves of riots rocked American cities every summer thereafter.
 Particularly destructive riots occurred in 1967—two summers later—in Newark and Detroit.
 Each resulted in deaths, injuries, arrests, and millions of dollars in property damage.
-In spite of black achievements, inner-city problems persisted for many African Americans.
-The phenomenon of “white flight”—when whites in metropolitan areas fled city centers for the suburbs—often resulted in “re-segregated” residential patterns.
+In spite of Black achievements, problems persisted for many African Americans.
+The phenomenon of “white flight”—when whites in metropolitan areas fled city centers for the suburbs—often resulted in resegregated residential patterns.
 Limited access to economic and social opportunities in urban areas bred discord.
 In addition to reminding the nation that the civil rights movement was a complex, ongoing event without a concrete endpoint, the unrest in northern cities reinforced the notion that the struggle did not occur solely in the South.
 Many Americans also viewed the riots as an indictment of the Great Society, President Johnson’s sweeping agenda of domestic programs that sought to remedy inner-city ills by offering better access to education, jobs, medical care, housing, and other forms of social welfare.
 The civil rights movement was never the same.14

 V. The Origins of the Vietnam War

 American involvement in the Vietnam War began during the postwar period of decolonization.
-The Soviet Union backed many nationalist movements across the globe, but the United States feared the expansion of communist influence and pledged to confront any revolutions aligned against western capitalism.
-The “domino theory”—the idea that if a country fell to communism, then neighboring states would soon follow—governed American foreign policy.
-After the communist takeover of China in 1949, the United States financially supported the French military’s effort to retain control over its colonies in Vietnam, Cambodia and Laos.
+The Soviet Union backed many nationalist movements across the globe, but the United States feared the expansion of communist influence and pledged to confront any revolutions aligned against Western capitalism.
+The Domino Theory—the idea that if a country fell to communism, then neighboring states would soon follow—governed American foreign policy.
+After the communist takeover of China in 1949, the United States financially supported the French military’s effort to retain control over its colonies in Vietnam, Cambodia, and Laos.

 Diem’s government, however, and its Army of the Republic of Vietnam (ARVN) could not contain the communist insurgency seeking the reunification of Vietnam.
-The Americans provided weapons and support, but, despite a clear numerical and technological advantage, South Vietnam stumbled before insurgent Vietcong (VC) units.
+The Americans provided weapons and support, but despite a clear numerical and technological advantage, South Vietnam stumbled before insurgent Vietcong (VC) units.
 Diem, a corrupt leader propped up by the American government with little domestic support, was assassinated in 1963.
 A merry-go-round of military dictators followed as the situation in South Vietnam continued to deteriorate.
-The American public, though, remained largely unaware of Vietnam in the early 1960s, even as President John F. Kennedy deployed some sixteen thousand military advisers to help South Vietnam suppress a domestic communist insurgency.16
+The American public, though, remained largely unaware of Vietnam in the early 1960s, even as President John F. Kennedy deployed some sixteen thousand military advisors to help South Vietnam suppress a domestic communist insurgency.16

 This all changed in 1964.
 On August 2, the USS Maddox reported incoming fire from North Vietnamese ships in the Gulf of Tonkin.
-Although the details of the incident are controversial, the Johnson administration exploited the incident to provide a pretext for escalating American involvement in Vietnam.
+Although the details of the incident are controversial, the Johnson administration exploited the event to provide a pretext for escalating American involvement in Vietnam.
 Congress passed the Gulf of Tonkin Resolution, granting President Johnson the authority to deploy the American military to defend South Vietnam.
-U.S. Marines landed in Vietnam in March, 1965, and the American ground war began.
+U.S. Marines landed in Vietnam in March 1965, and the American ground war began.

 VI.
 Culture and Activism

 Companies marketed their products as countercultural in and of themselves.
 One of the more obvious examples was a 1968 ad from Columbia Records, a hugely successful record label since the 1920s.
-The ad pictured a group of stock rebellious characters—a shaggy-haired white hippie, a buttoned up Beat, two biker types, and a black jazz man sporting an afro—in a jail cell.
+The ad pictured a group of stock rebellious characters—a shaggy-haired white hippie, a buttoned-up Beat, two biker types, and a Black jazz man sporting an Afro—in a jail cell.
 The counterculture had been busted, the ad states, but “the man can’t bust our music.”
 Merely buying records from Columbia was an act of rebellion, one that brought the buyer closer to the counterculture figures portrayed in the ad.17

 But it wasn’t just advertising: the culture was changing and changing rapidly.
 Conservative cultural norms were falling everywhere.
 The dominant style of women’s fashion in the 1950s, for instance, was the poodle skirt and the sweater, tight-waisted and buttoned up.
 The 1960s ushered in an era of much less restrictive clothing.
 Capri pants became popular casual wear.
 Skirts became shorter.
 When Mary Quant invented the miniskirt in 1964, she said it was a garment “in which you could move, in which you could run and jump.”18 By the late 1960s, the hippies’ more androgynous look became trendy.
 Such trends bespoke the new popular ethos of the 1960s: freedom, rebellion, and individuality.

 The counterculture conquered popular culture.
 Rock ’n’ roll, liberalized sexuality, an embrace of diversity, recreational drug use, unalloyed idealism, and pure earnestness marked a new generation.
 Criticized by conservatives as culturally dangerous and by leftists as empty narcissism, the youth culture nevertheless dominated headlines and steered American culture.
-Perhaps 100,000 youth descended on San Francisco for the utopic promise of 1967’s Summer of Love.
-1969’s Woodstock concert became shorthand for the new youth culture and its mixture of politics, protest, and personal fulfillment.
+Perhaps one hundred thousand youth descended on San Francisco for the utopic promise of 1967’s Summer of Love.
+1969’s Woodstock concert in New York became shorthand for the new youth culture and its mixture of politics, protest, and personal fulfillment.
 While the ascendance of the hippies would be both exaggerated and short-lived, and while Vietnam and Richard Nixon shattered much of its idealism, the counterculture’s liberated social norms and its embrace of personal fulfillment still define much of American culture.